-- An annotation marks a text or a span of text that represents an instance of a particular type of information. - Annotations represent meta-information about the marked parts. - The texts in a corpus are often annotated for the problem to be studied.
+- An annotation marks a (span of) text that represents an instance of a particular type of information. - Annotations represent meta-information about the marked parts. - The texts in a corpus are often annotated for the problem to be studied.

 Dataset